dkeopensource/dirTSGraph/README.md

 python3.6 create_dataset.py
 ```

 Second, compute the dtw matrix for **Coffee** (the dtw matrix is already available in this repository).
-We used the pydtw implementation from https://github.com/daochenzha/pydtw.git, and we extended it by adding a lagged correlation(LC) computation feature.
+We used the pydtw implementation from https://github.com/daochenzha/pydtw.git, and we extended it by adding lagged correlation(LC) and self-attention computation features.
 ```
 python3.6 create_dtw.py
 ```